 Assemblywoman Addie Russell, ANCA’s Farm to School Specialist Alex Merrell and Superintendent Eric Burke were joined by newly elected Assemblyman Billy Jones and over a dozen North Country school representatives at a recent open house to learn about the effort at Madrid-Waddington Central School.

-Buffy Garbi, a science teacher at the high school, operates the grow rack system with her plant science students.
+Buffy Gabri, a science teacher at the high school, operates the grow rack system with her plant science students.
 The garden room is sprinkled with notes for her students detailing tasks for the week.
 She said the students enjoy this program and the opportunity to engage with the school’s food production.
 The school’s salad bar, which is stocked with greens the students harvest themselves, is available in the cafeteria every day.
-Garbi and her students also produce “green juice” recipes that combine greens and fruit for tasty nutritious drinks.
+Gabri and her students also produce “green juice” recipes that combine greens and fruit for tasty nutritious drinks.
 “The kids love it,” said Superintendent Eric Burke.
 “And the beauty of it is students can set this up in their apartments later.
 It doesn’t take up much space.”

 Look what's growing in the Madrid-Waddington School garden room!